Google-Developer-Student-Club-HUMG/classguard/README.md

 For example, in one survey, physical fighting was more common in African and Eastern Mediterranean countries, while bullying was more common in European and Western Pacific countries.

+#

+We built this solution around the 17 Sustainable Development Goals of the United Nations.